Complement (complexity)

-The closure of any complexity class under Turing reductions is a superset of that class which is closed under complement.
+The closure of any complexity class under Turing reductions is a superset of that class that is closed under complement.
 The closure under complement is the smallest such class.
-If a class is intersected with its complement, we obtain a (possibly empty) subset which is closed under complement.
+If a class is intersected with its complement, we obtain a (possibly empty) subset that is closed under complement.

-Every deterministic complexity class (DSPACE(f(n)), DTIME(f(n)) for all f(n)) is closed under complement, because one can simply add a last step to the algorithm which reverses the answer.
-This doesn't work for nondeterministic complexity classes, because if there exist both computation paths which accept and paths which reject, and all the paths reverse their answer, there will still be paths which accept and paths which reject — consequently, the machine accepts in both cases.
+Every deterministic complexity class (DTIME(f(n)), DSPACE(f(n)), for any f(n)) is closed under complement, because one can simply add a last step to the algorithm that reverses the answer.
+This doesn't work for nondeterministic complexity classes, because if there exist both computation paths that accept and paths that reject a particular instance, and all the paths reverse their answer, there will still be paths that accept and paths that reject — consequently, both the original machine and the modified machine accept the instance.

-Similarly, probabilistic classes such as BPP, ZPP, BQP or PP which are defined symmetrically with regards to their yes and no instances are closed under complement.
-In contrast, classes such as RP and co-RP define their probabilities with one-sided error, and so are not (currently known to be) closed under complement.
+Similarly, probabilistic classes such as BPP, ZPP, BQP or PP that are defined symmetrically with regard to their yes and no instances are closed under complement, whereas classes such as RP and co-RP that define their probabilities with one-sided error are not (currently known to be) closed under complement.

-Some of the most surprising complexity results shown to date showed that the complexity classes NL and SL are in fact closed under complement, whereas before it was widely believed they were not (see Immerman–Szelepcsényi theorem).
+Some of the most surprising complexity results shown to date showed that the complexity classes NL and SL are in fact closed under complement (see Immerman–Szelepcsényi theorem), whereas before it was widely believed they were not.
 The latter has become less surprising now that we know SL equals L, which is a deterministic class.

-Every class which is low for itself is closed under complement.
+Every class that is low for itself is closed under complement.